DercilioFontes/linux/README.md

 - `~/` --> at the start of a pathname denote your home directory

 - `~<user>/` --> A tilde followed by a login name denotes that's user home directory.

+## Access permissions

+- Three types of users can access a file:

+  - the owner of the file (_owner_)
+  - a member of a group to which the owner belongs (_group_)
+  - everyone else (_other_)

+- A user can attempt to access a ordinany file in three ways, by trying to:

+  - _read from_
+  - _write to_
+  - _execute it_

+- Three types of users, each able to access a file in three ways, equal to a total of _nine possible_ ways to access a ordinary file.

+- `ls -l` --> `drwxr-xr-x   2 root root 4096 Apr 22  2024 boot`